ShandipThapa34/JAVA/Labs/Lab 2/Question 2/README.md

 3. Error

 ## Difference between Checked and Unchecked Exceptions
-1) Checked Exception
+1) Checked Exception:
 The classes that directly inherit the Throwable class except RuntimeException and Error are known as checked exceptions.
 For example, IOException, SQLException, etc. Checked exceptions are checked at compile-time.

-2) Unchecked Exception
+2) Unchecked Exception:
 The classes that inherit the RuntimeException are known as unchecked exceptions.
 For example, ArithmeticException, NullPointerException, ArrayIndexOutOfBoundsException, etc. Unchecked exceptions are not checked at compile-time, but they are checked at runtime.

-3) Error
+3) Error:
 Error is irrecoverable.
 Some example of errors are OutOfMemoryError, VirtualMachineError, AssertionError etc.